sraocodes/DAA/content/agroc.md

 sections:
   - name: "What is Agro-C ?"
     text: "AGRO-C is a computer model used to understand how carbon moves in and out of agricultural soil, which is called the 'carbon budget' of the farm or field.
 The model helps scientists understand how much carbon is being absorbed by crops, how much is stored in the soil, and how much is exchanged with the atmosphere.
-Understanding the carbon budget of agroecosystems has implications for climate change mitigation and sustainable land management."
+Understanding the carbon budget of agroecosystems has implications for climate change mitigation and sustainable land management.Visit the official [AGRO-C documentation](https://www.sciencedirect.com/science/article/abs/pii/S0168192308002062) for detailed information."
     image: "images/AgroC.png"
     imageWidth: "250px"
     imageHeight: "250px"
     textPosition: "right"

   - name: "Description of Agro-C Model"
-    text: "The Agro-C has two main parts:"
+    text: "The Agro-C model is a coupling of the SOILCO2/RothC model and the SUCROS model for crop growth.
+It simulates water, heat, and CO2 flux in a soil column, as well as the turnover of depth-specific carbon pools.
+The model has been validated in various laboratory and field studies, ensuring its accuracy and reliability.The Agro-C has two main parts:"
     list:
       - "Crop-C: This part simulates how crops grow and take in carbon from the air during photosynthesis."
       - "Soil-C: This part simulates what happens to the carbon from crop residues and other organic sources in the soil."